-O’Connor and Lee have recently teamed up with Mark and Maggie O’Connor to form the O’Connor Band, which is set to record its first full-length album in spring 2016.
+O’Connor and Lee have recently teamed up with Mark and Maggie O’Connor to form the O’Connor Band, which won a Grammy for Best Bluegrass Album of the Year in 2017.
 The Family Band also features Joe Smart on guitar/vocals and Geoff Saunders on bass, banjo, and vocals.
 O’Connor graduated summa cum laude with a B.A. in Sociomusicology from Harvard University.
 He is also a co-founder of the music webcasting company Concert Window, Inc., which has developed into one of the leading webcasting platforms for musicians and has been featured on TED as well as in The Examiner, TechCrunch, The Boston Herald, Complex, Evolver.fm, and BostInnovation.